shehan-sandaruwan/creditcard-validation-reactapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+1.use npm install once you clone the repository
+2.npm start
+3.it should open vial localhost:3000
 In the project directory, you can run:

 ### `npm start`